kubauth/kubauth-doc/docs/user-guide/110-configuration.md

-# First usage
+# Configuration

+Basic Kubauth configuration is based on:

+- Helm chart variable
+- Users and Groups as Kubernetes Custom Resources
+- Client Application as Kubernetes Custom Resources.

+We suggest you apply the sample configuration described below as this will be used in subsequent chapters.

 ## User creation

-For Kubauth, as a first approach, users are defined as Kubernetes Custom Resources.
+With Kubauth users may be defined as Kubernetes Custom Resources.

 Here is a sample manifest which will create two users: